 Check out the steps and explanations.
 Then put them to use in your own youth program!

 Assemble a team.
 No substitute exists for collaboration.
 When preparing to create a youth ministry plan, assemble a team you trust and depend on.
 The trust factor is important because you want people who can tell you what they perceive to be happening in the ministry.
 What are the current realities?
 If you develop a plan, how can you generate commitment?
 When the plan is implemented, how will you determine success?

 A team of trusted co-laborers can offer feedback, help assess the environment, and offer suggestions that you alone couldn’t possibly think of.
 Finally, life in ministry goes far smoother when you build consensus before taking action.

 2. Develop Guiding Statements.

-What is your philosophy of ministry?
+What’s your philosophy of ministry?
 How does that philosophy align with your church’s purpose or mission statement?
-Before assessing the present condition of your ministry, you must have a standard to measure by.
-Guiding statements should be limiting enough to weed out unnecessary events and activities, but flexible enough to allow new things to be tried so that learning can take place.
+Before assessing the present condition of your ministry, you need a standard to measure by.
+Guiding statements should be limiting enough to weed out unnecessary events and activities, but flexible enough to let you try new things so learning can occur.
 Guiding statements should be short and easy to remember.
-Finally, guiding statements should answer how your ministry is going to impact the world.
+Finally, they should answer how your ministry will impact the world.

-At Greenbrier Community Church the purpose statement is Redeem the Lost, Restore the Broken and Resource the Poor.
+At Greenbrier Community Church, the purpose statement is Redeem the Lost, Restore the Broken and Resource the Poor.
 Many churches take ski trips in the winter as a “fun” activity.
-Yet at Greenbrier, a ski trip doesn’t really fit into any of the three guiding statements—so ski trips are not on the program.
-Students may go on a mission trip and learn and do servant leadership, but a ski trip is less likely to address Redeem, Restore and Resource.
+Yet at Greenbrier, a ski trip doesn’t really fit into any of the three guiding statements.
+So ski trips aren’t on the program.
+Students may go on a mission trip and learn and do servant leadership.
+But a ski trip is less likely to address Redeem, Restore and Resource.